Health and safety

 OHSAS 18001 certified sites

-12 main sites were certified under OHSAS during 2016.
+12 were certified under OHSAS during 2016.
 A main site is defined as a production site wholly owned by SCA with 100 or more employees.

 SCA implements the international OHSAS 18001 (Occupational Health and Safety Assessment Series) standard to ensure that uniform processes are deployed across the Group, and that SCA units continuously improve their workplace health and safety.
 OHSAS specifies requirements for an organization’s occupational health and safety management systems.